AhmetEkremAkel/16-8-4-2-FSK-modulator-demodulator/README.md

 Load the Verilog files (modulation.v, channel_effects.v, demodulation.v, and testbench files) into your FPGA development environment (e.g., Vivado).

 Run simulations and analyze the output.
-Taha was here. ?!